 If you have hired a camper van for a self-drive road trip then from here you can continue east.
 There is so much to see along the South Coast of Iceland.
 If you start your drive in the morning then you could visit the lovely Skogafoss Waterfall.
 Continuing on from there to Vik where you can camp for the night.
 The following day would be well spent visiting Vik’s famous black sand beaches.
 Then perhaps continue on to the glacier lagoons of Jökulsárlón and the Vatnajökull National Park.

 If you are planning to walk behind the waterfall then make sure that you come well prepared.
 As well as sturdy footwear you will need full rain gear.
 Especially in spring and early summer when the flow is at its strongest.
 At any time of year though there will be lots of moisture in the air.
 The spray can really soak you through so waterproof trousers and hoods are important.

 Likewise, if you are bringing camera gear with you make sure that it is safely packed away.
 The moisture can easily damage electrical items.
 If you haven’t got a waterproof camera then stick to snapping the waterfall from afar.

 Talking of photography in Iceland the Midnight Sun makes for some incredible photo opportunities at Seljalandsfoss.
 For the best light, you should visit late at night in summer.
 If you have hired a camper van you will be able to camp at the nearby campsite to achieve this.
-Hamragarðar campground is just a couple of minutes' drive from the falls.
+Hamragarðar campground is just a couple of minutes drive from the falls.
 It is a good campsite in a beautiful setting with excellent facilities.
-The campsite has showers, a laundry and cooking facilities with views of Gljúfrabúi waterfall.
+The campsite has showers, a laundry room, and cooking facilities with views of Gljúfrabúi waterfall.